linuxonlinehelp/openwebrx-backup-old/README.md

 ### My Workarounds ###

-Some Workarounds i did to reduce CPU IO on
+Some Workarounds i did to reduce CPU IO (100% to 30% ) and reduce Traffic !!

+on
 - old PCs
 - Laptops
 - Tablets